TransparentHealth/mu2/README.md

 This repository contains information on Meaningful Use Stage 2 Certification.
 Contents  include, test data, test software, links public test tool servers, and other related Information.
-Much of the information included here is in README files (in Markdown format) so this repository is in part as a wiki.
+Much of the information included here is in README files (in Markdown format) so this repository is partly a wiki.

 The materials found here are under development and are frequently updated as information becomes available.
 The information here may not represent